 This is an update from my post back in April 2016 when I first started using Trello for my writing business.

-My husband has even created an account and we’ll be collaborating together through it very soon.
+My husband even created an account and we collaborate on various projects.
 But for now, it’s my private writing clients and for my own blog and pitching needs.

 Trello makes collaboration easy.
 You can manage multiple people through the same boards and open up separate boards for separate needs.
 I’ve found that I can have a small number of clients on one board to plan out tasks and share updates, while on another I have the tasks for specific clients where they can invite their other team members.

 This is all through the free account, too!
 There’s no need for me to pay money for the stuff that I need Trello to do.
 For those who are setting up a bootstrap website, this is definitely a tool that you need.

 Trello recently brought in changes to the number of boards you can have per team and other restrictions with the free accounts.
 It’s still not changed for me, but you’ll want to check out the changes for yourself.